Bonds are a great way to earn steady returns while reducing risk.

 Cons:

-Inflation-protected securities are an important way to protect against the risk of inflation and offer investors a fixed income stream that is adjusted for changes in price levels.
-To invest in IPS, it’s important to research the different types available and their terms and conditions.
+Inflation-protected securities (IPS) are an important way to protect against the risk of inflation and offer investors a fixed income stream that is adjusted for changes in price levels.
+Before investing in IPS, it’s important to research the different types available and their terms and conditions.

-• Evaluate the issuing government’s creditworthiness.
-Determine if it is likely to honor its obligations to make payments over time
+- Evaluate the issuing government’s creditworthiness.
+Determine if it will honor its obligations to make payments over time.

 7. Mortgage-Backed Securities